Skip to content

 Keeping strawberries fresh longer doesn’t have to be difficult.
 One simple step can extend their life!

-From March until June it is strawberry season here in South Carolina.
+From March until June, it is strawberry season here in South Carolina.
 There is simply nothing quite like the taste of freshly picked berries to tempt your taste buds.
 But one frustrating thing about strawberries is that they tend to be quick to become mushy and moldy.
 Often this happens within a day or two of arriving in your kitchen.
 I have had some berries that literally seemed to spoil slightly from the farmer’s market to my driveway.

-To get more fresh, unspoiled time from your berries, one of the best ways to combat the grey fungus is to combine 1 cup white vinegar with two to three cups of filtered water.
+To get more fresh, unspoiled time from your berries, one of the best ways to combat the grey fungus is to combine 1 cup of white vinegar with two to three cups of filtered water.
 Add the whole berries (do not hull them) to the water and swish them around to remove any dirt or debris.
 The vinegar is a natural anti-fungal that will help to keep the “mold” at bay and keep your berries fresh longer.
 Don’t rinse them before storing them, but to remove the vinegar taste, you can rinse them before eating!

 Keeping strawberries fresh longer can help you enjoy them longer.
 And you’ll save more money as well!